-- If a student misses more than four (4) days of class in a month (any 30-day time period) and has not contacted the school, their teacher and/or case manager will try to contact them. - If a student misses eight (8) days or more in a month (any 30-day time period) for any reason, they will be referred to case management. - Students who do not improve attendance may be exited from the program.
+- If an ESL or FOL student misses more than four (4) days of class in a month (any 30-day time period) and has not contacted the school, their teacher and/or case manager will try to contact them. - If an ESL or FOL student misses eight (8) days or more in a month (any 30-day time period) for any reason, they will be referred to case management. - If a CDA student misses more than 2 classes in the first two months or during any 3-month period, they must meet with their teacher or case manager to develop an attendance improvement plan. - Students who do not improve attendance may be immediately exited from the program.